AWS Replicator

 export LOCALSTACK_AUTH_TOKEN=<auth token>export AWS_DEFAULT_REGION=...# if required# export AWS_ACCESS_KEY_ID=# export AWS_SECRET_ACCESS_KEY=localstack replicator start \ --resource-type <resource-type> \ --resource-identifier <identifier> \ [--target-account-id <account-id>] \ [--target-region-name <region-name>]

-This triggers the replication job.
+The command triggers a replication job.
 The output will look similar to:

 { "job_id": "50005865-1589-4f6d-a720-c86f5a5dd021", "state": "TESTING_CONNECTION", "error_message": null, "type": "SINGLE_RESOURCE", "replication_config": { "resource_type": "AWS::SSM::PARAMETER", "identifier": "myParameter" }}